cassianoperin/CHIP8_GO/README.md

 1. CHIP8 - Key pressing cause slowness
 2. CHIP8 - Improve draw method (Rewrite graphics mode to just draw the differences from each frame)
-3. CHIP8 - Implement a correct 60 FPS control
-4. ALL - Rewind mode make emulation slow due to arrays and graphics processing
+3. ALL - Rewind mode make emulation slow due to arrays and graphics processing
-5. Implement a Key Timer
-6. Migrate from pixel to SDL2
+4. Migrate from pixel to SDL2
-7. Games that uses low res AND schip draw functions should shift 2 bytes (instead od 4) and scroll N/2 lines
+5. Games that uses low res AND schip draw functions should shift 2 bytes (instead od 4) and scroll N/2 lines
-8. Sound glitches in Windows
+6. Sound glitches in Windows
-9. Implement Save States
+7. Implement Save States
-10. Clean the code
+8. Clean the code